 Elizabeth Law-Evans was elected by Ward 1 in 2013.
-Her current term ends November, 2017.
-She is married with two children who are in college and middle school.
+Her current term ends November, 2021.
+She is married with two wonderful children and a delightful daughter-in-law.
 She has lived in Broomfield since she was born.

 Broomfield High School (1979), B.A. from University of Denver (Math and Geography, 1983), M.S. from University of Utah (Geography, 1985), Ph.D. from Colorado State University (Earth Resources, 1990)

 I’ve served in many different volunteer roles, including classroom volunteer, PTO/SIT at Birch Elementary, Assistant Scoutmaster of BSA Troop 337, Sustainability Committee, Chamber of Commerce Board, and Chair and Board Member at Broomfield FISH.